- January 27, 2022

 - By:

-Update: 5/19/2020: Table 2 below, representing content types that can be located through eDiscovery, has been updated to reflect an update which was published by Microsoft on April 29th.
-We appreciate Microsoft updating the reference material on the original Microsoft web page to clarify which data objects in Teams are discoverable.
+Originally published April 22, 2020 and updated 5/19/2020, This blog has been revised for 2023.
 The original topic of the blog remains the same: companies should be aware of the full ramifications of archiving and discovering Teams content and plan accordingly to ensure full compliance with regulatory as well as eDiscovery requirements.

 Why you need to be thinking about data compliance for Teams

-One basic but important fact that many IT professionals aren’t aware of is that all data – including data generated by Teams - is potentially discoverable in litigation.
-Organizations subject to government regulatory data retention requirements such as SEC Rule 17, FINRA, and MiFID II, must address how to archive Teams content in a compliant fashion.
-Similarly, organizations regulated by HIPAA must put appropriate policies in place to protect confidential patient information communicated via Teams.
-Bottom line: if your organization is regulated by any regulatory data retention or privacy requirements, or you have internal data governance policies, you must put appropriate measures in place that extend to Teams use.
+It is essential to understand that all data – including data generated by Teams - is potentially discoverable in litigation.
+Organizations that are subject to government regulatory data retention requirements such as SEC Rule 17, FINRA, and MiFID II, need to strategize on archiving Teams content compliantly.
+Moreover, organizations governed by HIPAA must institute appropriate policies to safeguard confidential patient information shared via Teams.
+In essence, if your organization is subject to any regulatory data retention or privacy mandates, or if you have internal data governance policies, you must implement measures that encompass Teams usage.
+[Read the SEC's FAQs on Rule 17a-4 ]

 The need to Backup Teams vs the need to Archive…Historically, organizations have treated backup and archiving as separate processes.
 The backup process was originally created for disaster recovery.
 Backing up is the process of making a copy of operating systems and data resident on servers and storage repositories for the purpose of restoring the entire system (OS and data) to the affected server in the event of system issues.
 For example, an email server becomes corrupted, and the server OS, email application, and messages store needs to be restored as soon as possible.
 The biggest problem with backups is that data that can be lost between backup cycles (usually 24 hours).
 In the email server example, the email sent and received between backups is permanently lost when the email server is restored using the last backup data set– also referred to as the recovery point objective (RPO).
 The backup is usually performed utilizing a backup application that creates its own custom-formatted data container – meaning it is very difficult to search for and act on specific files in a backup file.
 In reality, the backup must be fully restored to the server to search and act on specific files.
 On the other hand, the archiving process stores a single copy of individual files for long-term storage and management for legal, regulatory, and business reasons.
 A key distinction here is that individually archived data, if stored in its native format, is easier to search for and act on.
 Even today, some organizations continue to rely on backups as a substitute for low-cost archives.
 While the cost of backup storage has continued to fall, finding and restoring these individual files can be extremely slow and expensive.
 For example, the estimated cost to restore, search, delete PI, and create a new backup tape can range between $1,000 and $3,000 per tape.
 Imagine how many of your organization’s backup tapes contain a particular data subject's PI… To learn more read this article: A Backup is not an Archive … but a Cloud Archive can be an Effective Backup |